 More unusual attractions include a number of fun and challenging Escape Rooms, and Swegway Park, an indoor hoverboard park.

-The Peak District is Britain’s oldest national park, becoming a designated protected reserve in 1951.
+The Peak District Dropdown content is Britain’s oldest national park, becoming a designated protected reserve in 1951.
 The area has long been a breath of fresh air for those living in the cities around it.
 Spanning the White and Dark Peaks areas of hill and moorland, the network of footpaths, hiking and bike trails offers something for all ability levels.
 Kinder Scout at about 2,000 ft is perhaps the biggest hiking challenge but Dovedale is a much gentler day out with its picturesque stepping stones over the River Dove.

 Experiences to tick off include paragliding at Mam Tor, taking a rock climbing lesson, paddleboarding and sailing on one of the reservoirs, or wild swimming in one of the many remote ponds (doing it while learning to paddleboard doesn’t count!).
 The treetop GoApe course at Buxton is always a challenge, while gentler pursuits include taking a hot-air balloon ride over the beautiful moorland landscape.